Wednesday, January 8, 2025

 • What does "jurisdiction" mean?
 Consider the distinction between two pairs: "Original" v.
 "Appellate" jurisdiction and "Concurrent" v.
 "Exclusive" jurisdiction.
 What is the consequence of appellate review being limited to "final" orders?

-We then turn to Pleading: Introduction to Pleading.
-For tomorrow, review FRCP 2 and 3.
+• Review FRCP 2 and 3.
 And begin to familiarize yourself with the facts, law, and remedies sought in each case.

 • The federal rules are said to be "trans-substantive."
 What does that mean?
 Is it a good idea?